Quitting By D.I. Jolly (Part 2 of 3)

 Frank scoffed, shook his head and swung his axe down into the nest breaking the second egg.

-A second cold shiver ran down Jeff’s spin only this time instead of dread he felt a growing rage.
+A second cold shiver ran down Jeff’s spine only this time instead of dread, he felt a growing rage.

 “You will not do that again.”